aabr2612/E-Commerce-Backend/README.md

   - List all products or fetch a single product by ID.
   - Remove products from the inventory with admin authentication.
 - **Order Management**:
-  - Support for placing orders via Cash on Delivery (COD), Stripe, or Razorpay.
+  - Support for placing orders via Cash on Delivery (COD) or Stripe.
   - View all orders (admin) or user-specific orders.
   - Update order statuses (e.g., Order Placed, Shipped, Delivered) by admins.
   - Verify Stripe payments and clear user cart upon successful transactions.